AdobeDocs/experience-manager-65.ko-KR/help/forms/using/aem-document-services-programmatically.md

 import com.adobe.fd.signatures.pdf.inputs.UnlockOptions;

 /**
- * You can modify signature fields that are located in a PDF document by using the Java API and web service API.
+ * You can modify signature fields that are in a PDF document by using the Java API and web service API.
 Modifying a signature field involves
  * manipulating its signature field lock dictionary values or seed value dictionary values.
  * A field lock dictionary specifies a list of fields that are locked when the signature field is signed.
 A locked field prevents users from making
  * changes to the field.
 A seed value dictionary contains constraining information that is used at the time the signature is applied.